Azure/Azure-Sentinel/Solutions/PaloAlto-PAN-OS/Playbooks/PlaybooksOnPrem/PaloAlto-PAN-OS-BlockIP/readme.md

     * Predefined address group name: Enter the predefined address group name here to Block IP / Unblock IP
     * KeyVaultName: Name of Azure Key Vault that will store X-PAN-KEY
     * secretValue: value of X-PAN-KEY
+    * OnPremiseGatewayName: On-premises data gateway that will be used with PaloAlto connector.

 ### Post-Deployment instructions
 #### a.
 Authorize connections